Eirik0/findmindiff/README.md

 ## Find Min Diff

+This program outputs a csv file with information about each transaction in the Zcash blockchain.

+The columns are as follows:

+* blockHeight - The height of the block containing the transaction
+* blockTimeDelta - The time elsapsed between blocks
+* difficulty - The difficulty of the block

-This program will examine the blockchain and output a list of all blocks which have minimal difficulty over a given range.
+Additionally, it will print a list of all blocks which have minimal difficulty over a given range.

 # Requirements